 6. Make a book-themed Christmas decorations

-No need to buy any more shiny bits of plastic.
+No need to buy more shiny bits of plastic.
 Unleash your crafty side and create some decorations that will last with your own two fair hands.
 See what you can re-use around the house, or hit the charity shops to find materials.
 Your imagination’s the only limit here, so go wild!

 7. Build a Christmas tree from books

-Save your pennies (and the fir trees) and build a Christmas tree out of books!
+Save your pennies (and the trees) and build a Christmas tree out of books!
 It’s a free and fun use for your piles and piles of (mostly) well-read tomes.

 8. Donate books to a charity shop